dku-plant-futures/dku-plant-futures.github.io/content/guide/index.md

 The salad section now also sells fruit and vegetable cups.

-You can request vegetarian noodles with the option to add a Tofu (素鸡) topping.
-However, the broth usually poured on the noodles is not vegetarian.
-You should ask for pure water instead of the broth.

 ### :convenience_store: FamilyMart

 In the baozi/steamed bun (包子) section, two vegetarian options are available: one with